They'll Need a Crane: Background

 The song's lyrics focus on the breakup of a dysfunctional heterosexual relationship between a male "lad" and a female "gal".
 The band makes reference to the couple's respective flaws and make use of construction imagery to describe the relationship's degradation.
-The melancholic subject matter of the song is somewhat uncharacteristic for the band.

 Music video

 A music video for the single was directed by Adam Bernstein, a frequent collaborator of the band during their earlier years.
-It was filmed at the Bethesda terrace in Central park, New York City.
+It was filmed at the Bethesda Terrace in Central Park, New York City.
 The video primarily features the band playing with a group of elderly musicians, most notably jazz drummer Johnny Blowers who worked with Frank Sinatra during the 1940s.